 What to Expect During Root Canal Treatment

-Most teeth that undergo root canal therapy are restored with a dental crown to reinforce their structure and improve their appearance.
+We restore most teeth that undergo root canal therapy with a dental crown to reinforce their structure and improve their appearance.
 Dr. Doray is one of the leading cosmetic dentists in Philadelphia.
 You can be sure that your tooth will be restored to optimal health, function and beauty.

 Alternatives to Root Canal Therapy